wangziqi2013/wangziqi2013.github.io/_posts/2019-09-01-tag-tables.markdown

 compressed leaf entry.
 A compressed leaf entry represents a consecutive range of blocks mapped from the physical page to the DRAM row, and the compressed leaf entry can be linked to level 2 or level 3 nodes.
 The compressed leaf entry consists of two parts.
 The first part is a tag field, which stores either 9 bits or 18 bits tag, which is (are) the index that should have been used to address level 3 and level 4 nodes.
-The
+The second part is a range descriptor, which itself consists of four fields: A page offset field (6 bits) to specify the beginning of the range in the physical page; A length (6 bits) to describe the number of blocks in the range; A row offset (6 bits) to specify the beginning of the range in the DRAM row, and a dirty bits to indicate whether any of these blocks are dirty.